mk4001/Tru-Control/README.md

 All intellectual property, trademarks, and copyrights related to LIN‑BUS codes and protocols remain the property of **Truma Gerätetechnik GmbH & Co.
 KG (Putzbrunn, Germany)**.

-This project does **not** aim to infringe on Truma’s rights, nor to enable unauthorized access, modification, or misuse of proprietary systems.
+This project does **not** aim to infringe on Truma's rights, nor to enable unauthorized access, modification, or misuse of proprietary systems.
 All information shared here is intended solely to support learning and understanding of vehicle communication protocols.

 **Use this project at your own risk.**